rocket-pool/RPIPs/RPIPs/RPIP-43.md

   - When called, `node_operator_commission_share` of rewards SHALL be held in the megapool as unclaimed node operator funds.
   - When called, `reth_share` of rewards SHALL be sent to the rETH contract
   - When called, `voter_share` of rewards SHALL be sent to a merkle rewards distributor contract
-  - When called, `surplus_share` of rewards SHALL be sent to an appropriate distributor contract
+  - When called, `surplus_share` of rewards SHALL be sent to the appropriate surplus disposition contract
   - This function SHALL allow any user to call it
   - If called by the node operator, this function SHOULD claim all unclaimed node operator funds
 - There SHALL be a capital distribution function in the megapool
   - When called, capital from the node operator's bonded ETH that has been released from exited validators SHALL be held in the megapool as unclaimed node operator funds.
   - When called, capital borrowed from the protocol that has been released from exited validators SHALL be sent to the rETH contract.
-  - This function SHALL allow any user to call it [DEFINE COOLDOWN]
+  - This function SHALL allow any user to call it following a mandatory time delay configurable by the pDAO.
+The delay SHALL be initialized by a `startUserDistribute` function.
+After the delay is complete, any user may then call the capital distribution fuction.
   - If called by the node operator
     - This function SHOULD claim all unclaimed node operator funds
-    - [BYPASS THE COOLDOWN THING DEFINED]
+    - This function SHALL be immediately callable without delay
 - There SHALL be a function to claim unclaimed node operator funds; when called
   - If unclaimed node operator funds >= penalties
     - unclaimed node operator funds SHALL be decreased by penalties